Eric Holder Fast Facts

 2001-2008 - Litigation partner with Covington & Burling LLP.

-December 1, 2008 - President-elect Barack Obama nominates Holder to be Attorney General of the United States.
+December 1, 2008 - President-elect Obama nominates Holder to be attorney general of the United States.

 February 2, 2009 - Is confirmed by the Senate, 75-21.

-February 3, 2009 - Is sworn as Attorney General of the United States by Vice President Joe Biden.
+February 3, 2009 - Is sworn in as attorney general of the United States by Vice President Joe Biden.

 February 18, 2009 - In his first major speech since being confirmed, Holder makes a controversial remark calling the United States a "nation of cowards" for not discussing race relations.